Daily Words of God: Knowing God | Excerpt 29

 February 9, 2021

-As man doesn’t pay attention to any of God’s revelations, he has never felt God’s sorrow, pain, or joy.
+As man does not pay attention to any of God’s revelations, he has never felt God’s sorrow, pain, or joy.
 But conversely, God knows all of man’s expressions like the palm of His hand.
 God supplies everyone’s needs at all times and in all places, observing each person’s changing thoughts and thus comforting and exhorting them, and guiding and illuminating them.
 In terms of all the things God has done on mankind and all of the prices He has paid because of them, can people find a passage in the Bible or from anything God has said until now that clearly states that God will demand something from man?
 No!
-To the contrary, no matter how people ignore God’s thinking, He still repeatedly leads mankind, repeatedly supplies mankind and helps them, to let them follow God’s way so they can receive the beautiful destination He has prepared for them.
+To the contrary, no matter how people ignore God’s thinking, He still repeatedly leads mankind, repeatedly provides for mankind and helps them, to enable them to follow God’s way so they can attain the beautiful destination He has prepared for them.
 When it comes to God, what He has and is, His grace, His mercy, and all His rewards, will be bestowed without reservation upon those who love and follow Him.
 But He never reveals to any person the pain He has suffered or His state of mind, and He never complains about anyone not being considerate toward Him or not knowing His will.
 He simply bears all of this in silence, waiting for the day mankind will be able to understand.

 Other Types of Videos